 Example

-A rectangle-based prism with a volume of 1500 cm3 is made up of a number of pieces of different format.
+A rectangle-based prism with a volume of 1500 cm3 is made up of a number of pieces of different sizes.
 Karla found a bag containing four pieces that have a volume of 234 cm3, 416 cm3, 98 cm3 and 585 cm3 respectively.
-Has she found all the prism pieces?
+Has she found all pieces to make the prism?
 (No, because the total volume of the pieces found is equal to 1333 cm3, while the complete prism has a volume of 1500 cm3.)

 Structure Associated with the Units of a Right Rectangle-Based Prism

-The student who understands this concept realizes that the units of volume are first placed, without space or overlap, so as to form arrays of cubic units and that these arrays are then juxtaposed in a third dimension to create a right rectangle-based prism.
+The student who understands this concept realizes that the units of volume are first placed, without space or overlap, to form identical arrays and that these arrays are then juxtaposed in a third dimension to create a right rectangle-based prism.

 Example

-Conrad wants to determine the volume of the prism illustrated below by considering the juxtaposition of arrays formed from cubes.
+Conrad wants to determine the volume of the prism illustrated below by considering the different arrays of cubes that could build the prism.
 How can he do this in three different ways?

-Source: Fiche de la 4e à la 6e année_Attribut volume, p.
+Source: translated from Fiche de la 4e à la 6e année, Attribut volume, p.
 2.